 "Why do we complain of bad roads and other public services when we do not pay our taxes?" he asked and indicated that taxpayers also expected that their taxes would not be wasted through corruption.

-The Commissioner General of the Ghana Revenue Authority (GRA), Mr Emmanuel Kofi Nti, reiterated the GRA’s commitment to persons who would default in the payment of taxes following the introduction of its prosecution policy document.
+The Commissioner General of the Ghana Revenue Authority (GRA), Mr Emmanuel Kofi Nti, reiterated the GRA’s commitment to

 At a panel discussion, Mr Nti said the GRA had intensified public education and engagements on the various tax issues and that it would not hesitate to prosecute defaulters should there be an infraction of the law.